Table of Contents

 Manufacturers say this sharing helps improve products or personalize your experience.
 In plain terms though, it often means your data can be used to target ads, build marketing profiles, or train algorithms.
 In some cases, companies share information with outside partners or store it in third-party data centers, which are facilities run by completely separate companies.

 It is a bit like your smart speaker chatting about you with all its friends.
 Your camera might tell your cloud app when motion was detected.
 Your thermostat reports when you are home.
 Your smart lock sends updates about entries and exits.
 One gadget’s status update can easily become another’s conversation starter.
+In some cases that data ends up with data brokers, which are companies that buy, compile, and sell personal information, often without consumers ever knowing it happened.

 The more connected your devices are, the more places your personal information can end up.
 And in that busy digital social circle, privacy often gets left out of the group chat.